GED In Nebraska

 Fax: 402.471.0117

-FAQ About GED In Nebraska
+FAQ about the GED Nebraska test

-How to get a GED in Nebraska?
+How to get a Nebraska GED?

 Students looking to earn their GED high school equivalency (HSE) diplomas in Nebraska must attain passing scores on each of the four computerized subtests of the GED exam.
 These four subtests are in the subject fields of Math, Social Studies, Language Arts, and Science.